 Now some of my secret ambitions are realities.

 Like Storytelling. which resulted in my Eldrbarry's Story Teller's Web Page, est. 1995: The Art of Telling - The Joy of Listening - The Old Old Story.
 The storytelling spider Anansi bit me when I was turning forty, though it had long been there for our church's Vacation Bible Schools.
 And for several years, I told stories whenever I could; Raven and Hatter Tales in schools, libraries, at campfires, and Bible School stories at church.
 I've filled a file cabinet and a bookcase with stories.
-I participated in the Seattle Storyteller's Guild and the Storytelling Listserv of TWU.
+I participated in the Seattle Storyteller's Guild and the Storytelling Listserv.
 I put together recommendations of Storytelling Books.
 Till the demands of crazy work schedules, home and church responsibilities took their toll.
-So my storytelling went on hold . . . . . but as retirement is approaching, I have begun working on "reviving" Eldrbarry's Tales.
-After all I have an established "brand" and much of the legwork already.
-Stay Tuned!
+So for a long time my storytelling was on hold.
+But in 2015, I again got involved with the Seattle Storytellers Guild, telling often at Guild open Mikes, taking over the editorship of In The Wind, their quarterly newsletter, serving on the SSG Board; and am beginning to establish my Eldrbarry's Tales - a retirement storytelling business.

-Another secret ambition is Graphic Design.
+Another secret ambition was Graphic Design.
 (Yes, there was a book club -- which filled a couple of shelves -- it's now folded into HOW!
 Magazine's store!
 And Paintshop Pro 5 and CorelDRAW! on my computer.)
 When I was teaching and preaching in the mid 90's.
 I got to play with graphics and fonts a lot.
 I did church bulletin covers, and sermon note sheets, and created handouts and overheads for classes I was teaching.
 More recently I did some powerpoint presentations, as well.
+And I still use it for web pages and storytelling flyers.The Gardening Bug bit me many years ago.
+My ambition is to have a productive "raised bed intensive" vegetable garden, and an herb garden, and some flowers.
+And I dug and planted and weeded for years till a decade of travel and missions trips began, and the weeds won.
+Lately I have started digging again.
+I've built my fence, expanded the beds to put some herbs on one side.
+But after a couple more fallow years, and now retired - I just am waiting for the Northwest Rains to stop.

 Ship Modeling was intended as a replacement for a little "beetle" called railroad modeling, which had lingered from childhood.
-However my first vessel (The Swift)was started, then packed away for 20 years, far from done.
-But it was found, finished and I nearly finished a second (The Botter in 2007.
-I have three more waiting, patiently, their turns.
-In the fall of 2012, I finally started on one of them, the HMS Halifax.
+However my first vessel, The Swift was started, then packed away for 20 years, far from done.
+But it was found, finished and I've finished a second now, a Dutch Fishing boat, The Botter.
+I am now working on a Colonial Schooner, The Halifax, and I have three more waiting, patiently, their turns.
+One will be a model of my father's "weather" ship in WWII, the PCE-892.
 I have two pages of ship modeling books and resources on my web site.

 And then there is Woodworking.
 (I confess there are magazines - Wood and Fine Woodworking, but no Book Clubs this time!)
 But I never had a place when I could generate sawdust except out in the rain till recently when we got The Shed, and I still don't have the tools or much experience.
 However day dreams whisper about building things from wood; I have a son-in-law who knows tools, and possibly even someday I might learning how to turn my own Chess Pieces on a mini-lathe.